 As pubs in Dublin stay open until 1:30am, you can expect to carry on right until the end of St. Patrick’s Day, if you so choose.
 Just don’t forget to have a few glasses of water throughout the night, so that March 18th isn’t a complete loss as you recover from a haze of green fun.

-Have fun as you celebrate St. Patrick’s Day in Dublin!
+Have fun as you celebrate St. Patrick’s Day 2020 in Dublin, Ireland!
+If you have questions, let me know in the comments.

 Featured photo credit: William Murphy via Flickr